terrytaylorbonn/terrytaylorbonn.github.io/index.md

 I documented the entired build process.
 A detailed, honest (I don't take gifts from drone manufacturers to whitewash things), (more or less) step-by-step (draft) build guide FRP2_2_fpv_quad_build_.docx is available on my [Gdrive](https://drive.google.com/drive/folders/1XhYtd5LolvhXh7U9fOOmTGYEgGunSxJY).

 NOTE: This drone is meant to be a test platform.
 My focus is on configuring various components (comm links), not on making FPV drone videos.
 The plywood frame gives me the elbow room I need and allows me to add and move around components in the future as required.
+I will add a PI5.
+I might add an FPV cam and VTX in the future.

 ![drones](/assets/ziptiedrone3.png)